The American Institute of Certified Public Accountants (AICPA) sets auditing standards and devised the SOC framework.

 An optional section of the SOC 2 report where a company’s management team can explain any issues, test exceptions, or events that occurred subsequent to the end of the audit.

 The HIPAA Security Rule is the foundation that ensures integrity, confidentiality, and security of electronic protected health information (ePHI).

 Tests the design of controls as of a point in time.

 Tests everything in SOC 2 Type 1 as well as the functioning or operation of controls over a period of time.
 The time period is typically 12 months but can be as little as three months.

 An information security management system (ISMS) document required for ISO showing which Annex controls are in scope.
 This list is shared with auditors and assessors.

 An anomaly in the design or operation of a control found by the auditor.
 Something to avoid, but often unavoidable.

 A potential cause of an incident that may result in a breach of information security or compromise of operations.

-When an auditor finds no issues with your control design and operation the offer an unqualified opinion.
-This is what everyone strives for and indicates a ‘clean’ report from the auditor.
+When an auditor finds no issues with control design and operation, they offer an unqualified opinion.
+This is what all organizations strive for and indicates a clean report from the auditor.

 The governing bodies of HIPAA that conduct periodic audits to ensure that covered entities and their business associates comply with the requirements of HIPAA's regulations.